Aadi2001/the-art-of-command-line/README.md

 - Save aliases, shell settings, and functions you commonly use in `~/.bashrc`, and [arrange for login shells to source it](http://superuser.com/a/183980/7106).
 This will make your setup available in all your shell sessions.

 - Put the settings of environment variables as well as commands that should be executed when you login in `~/.bash_profile`.
-Separate configuration will be needed for shells you launch from graphical environment logins and `cron` jobs.
+A separate configuration will be needed for shells you launch from graphical environment logins and `cron` jobs.

 - Synchronize your configuration files (e.g. `.bashrc` and `.bash_profile`) among various computers with Git.